MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/document/overview.md

 Content Understanding is a cloud-based [Azure AI Service](../../what-are-ai-services.md) designed to efficiently extract content and structured fields from documents and forms.
 It provides a comprehensive suite of APIs and an intuitive UX experience for optimal efficiency.

-Using Content Understanding, organizations can streamline data collection and processing, enhancing operational efficiency, data-driven decision-making, and innovation.
+Content Understanding enables organization to streamline data collection and processing, enhance operational efficiency, optimize data-driven decision making, and empower innovation.
 With customizable analyzers, Content Understanding allows for easy extraction of content or fields from documents and forms, tailored to specific business needs.

 ## Business use cases